CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricCriterion.md

 ```

 ### -Metric
-Measurement name that is collected by the instrument for the query.
+Measurement name for instrument collection in the query.

 ```yaml
 Type: string